anicholakos/complete_fxos_tutorial/source/episode01.rst

 Is There a Firefox Marketplace?
 -------------------------------

 Yes, there is a Firefox Marketplace for your apps.
-This is one similar lines to the ones for other Vendors and if you are familiar with the submission process for them, you will find this no different.
+This is similar to other vendors and if you are familiar with the submission process for them, you will find this no different.

 .. image:: illustrations/episode01/fxos_marketplace.png
    :alt: Firefox Marketplace